crashoz/usenc/docs/development/contributing.md

 ## Code Style

+- Code must be backward compatible with python 3.8
 - Follow PEP 8 style guidelines
 - Use meaningful variable and function names
 - Add docstrings to all public functions and classes